 Repeat this step for each piece.
 Making sure the boards are tight together.

-Tip: It's very important, upon starting your hardwood floor installation.
+Note: It's very important, upon starting your hardwood floor installation.
 To becareful, not to use too much force, on the first 3 rows, when stapling the boards in place.
 Otherwise, you will turn your perfectly straight row into, a bunch of curves and turns.
-After, the 3rd row, when your hardwood floors are nailed firmly, you can use as much force as you need to, lookout for the toes and shins.
+After, the 3rd row, when your hardwood floors are nailed firmly and is secure.
+You can use as much force as you need to, lookout for the toes and shins.

 Repeat this for each row until you reach the opposite wall.
 Cut your end boards and install them, during your hardwood floor installation.
 Depending on your set-up, you can minimize a stop and go motion, by installing several rows in place, before making your cuts.
-This way you're able to make several cuts, during one stop, rather than 1 piece at each stop.
-A stop is considered, when you stop and make a cut for each row, down time we don't need.
+This way you're able to make several cuts, during one stop at the saw, rather than 1 piece at each stop.

 Tip: To install hardwood floors close to the walls, Hold your mallet close to the rubber head and strike the bumper on the flooring stapler.
 Also, instead of swinging your mallet, drive straight down with it.

-10. By this time, you've reached the opposite end of the room, and you're abut 16 - 18" or 4-5 rows away from the wall and cannot continue with anymore hardwood floor installation.
+10. By this time, you've reached the opposite end of the room, and you're abut 16 - 18" or 4-5 rows away from the wall and cannot continue with stapling hardwood floors.
 To finish the remaining hardwood floor installation, switch over to the finish nailer.
-You'll also, need a hammer, flathead screwdriver, and pry bar.
+You'll also, need a hammer, flathead screwdriver, floor jack and pry bar.

 If, you're able to get or rent a hardwood flooring jack.
 You can eliminate the flat screwdriver and pry bar with this one tool, it will be easier and quicker to complete this part of your hardwood floor installation.

-11. Repeat step 8. for set-up.
-For this hardwood floor installation step, you can install more than 1 piece at a time on this step.
+11. Repeat step 8. for racking.
+For this hardwood floor installation step, you can install more than 1 piece at a time on this step, see images above.
 Move the first 3 pieces of the first 3 rows close to each other.
 Drive the tip of the flathead into the sub-floor, then begin to pull the hardwood floors towards you or place a 24" floor board up against the wall, then use a pry bar, to wedge the boards in.
+Or you can use a floor jack to pull the floor boards in place.
 This will pull the floor boards tight to each other.
 If, they do not fit tight, tap the faces of the boards to shake them in place, this will also set your hardwood flooring down tight to the sub-floor.
-Don't be afraid to use more force, but avoid denting the wood.
+Don't be afraid to use more force, but avoid denting the wood or damaging the wall